hyosung11/Launch-School/Courses/journal.md

 19:31 Still working on Small Problems > Easy 3 > 10.
 What Century Is That?
 A problem that stymies me a little bit still.

 20:54 I'm tired and going to stop studying for tonight although I might look at some Anki cards.

+## 20211124 수요일

+08:52 I walked the kids to school and SungOh complained because he wants to drive to school.
+I have a study session with Laurent at 09:00.
+My brain can't keep the Anki small problems in my mind at the moment.
+More practice, I need.
+My toes are cold.

+14:01 After the holiday concert for SungOh and getting the kids and making lunch.
+I have a little time to study some more.
+Laurent is quite good with problem-solving.
+I need to review what we did today.

+14:53 I am getting this stuff slowly and surely.